mmrl/dl/README.md

 ## Container directory structure

-On launching a `mmrl/dl` container, the project directory is set to `/work` (with `/work/notebooks` as the initial working directory) which contains the following subdirectories:
+On launching a `mmrl/dl` container, the project directory is set to `/work` which contains the following subdirectories:

 ```
 .